mike99mac/minimy-mike99mac/gcode/README.md

 The components are about $400.
 With the wood and expendibles it is close to $500.

-## Baltic birch
+## Cutting the wood
-A full sheet of 1/2" x 60" x 60" baltic birch plywood is cut into thirds.
+A full sheet of 1/2" x 60" x 60" baltic birch plywood is cut into thirds so a *blank* is 19.987" x 60".

+Using a 30" x 30" capacity CNC machine, the blank is cut into three pieces.
+Therefore, there are 3 CNC jobs.
-Before cutting into three pieces, add pencil marks of 1, 2, 3 and 4 highlighted in the drawing in yellow triangles.
-This will allow you to maintain the correct grain orientation during final assembly.
+Before cutting the three pieces, add pairs of marks of 1, 2, 3 and 4 highlighted in the drawing below in yellow triangles.
+This will allow you to maintain the correct grain orientation during assembly.

-The remaining 20" x 60" is cut into three pieces.
-**Note**: Maximum capacity of the CNC machine used was 30".
-This could be done in one job on a larger machine.

 1. Panel 1 is 26.00"
 1. Panel 2 is 19.17"